FarnooshKoleini/FarnooshKoleini.github.io/_pages/about.md

 Hey there, welcome to my homepage!!
 I am a computer science researcher in the Department of Computer Science at UNC Charlotte.
 I am exploring how AI techniques can revolutionize robotics and computer vision by enabling the monitoring of human movement disorders without the need for motion capture laboratories (MoCap).
 \\
 Before joining to UNC Charlote, I conducted graduate research with Dr. Paul Gemperline as part of my masters program at East Carolina University.
-There, I employed AI, machine learning techniques, and tensor decomposition methods to identify genes significantly associated with cancer susceptibility in humans.
-In my free time, I enjoy hiking, tennis, photography, and spending time with her friends.
+There, I used AI, machine learning techniques, and tensor decomposition methods to identify genes significantly associated with cancer susceptibility in humans.
+In my free time, I enjoy hiking, tennis, photography, and spending time with my friends.
 \\
 \\
 \\